thomasvincent/assemblyline/README.md

 - takes a list of external images not built by the CD pipeline which need tagging in dockerhub with the new release version
 - pulls the latest images from dockerhub
-- tags them with the new fabric8 release
+- tags them with the new assemblyline release
 - stages them in the internal docker registry
 ```groovy
     stageExtraImages {